 Sure it is possible for nerves to suffer selective impingement which means they are only sometimes or partially affected by a foraminal stenosis condition.
 These may be positional issues or movement-related issues, but also rarely correlate to the actual symptomatic complaint.

 I hate to say it, but my gut reaction when I hear pinched nerve is always an internal voice which says misdiagnosis.
-In many cases, I am right, but in some, I admit the diagnosis is valid and sensible.
+In many cases, I am right, but in some instances, I admit the diagnosis is valid and sensible.

 The bottom line here is that decreased neuroforaminal spaces are common and universal as we age, especially in the cervical and lumbar spine.
 Cervical foraminal stenosis and lumbar foraminal stenosis are findings on the vast majority of MRI reports I see, yet are rarely the actual source of pain.